BZ110/BZ110/README.md

 ### What Am I Best At? | Qu'est-ce Que Je Fais Bien? | Bi Ay Shi Ana Shater?

-- As of right now, I think I've completely dropped AI Development, and I focus more on **Backend Development.** Here are some issues I try to solve:
+- As of right now, I think I've completely dropped AI Development, and I focus more on **Backend Development.**.
-  - Do we need to save **this** onto Maria?
-Why don't we opt-in for a lazy-loading strategy?
-  - I think its best if we use a more modular system with encapsulation to ensure that everything can be **easily replaced** if needed.
 - What I also do is try to find solutions for horizontal scaling.
 (REDIS Sharding, Workload Distribution, Docker, etc)
 - I also work with multiple applications and try to merge their functionality for the end-user.
 Creating relational databases and caches to ensure that data is stored properly for this setup is also nice.
 - I also like modding video games!
 I've been doing it for a while, and it's a fun thing to do.